CommerceExperts/open-commerce-search/operations/k8s/README.md

 ```

 ## Customize deployment
-If you want to create an customized deployment, just create an kustomize overlay (https://kubectl.docs.kubernetes.io/references/kustomize/glossary/#overlay) with your adjusted settings under the folder `overlays`.
+If you want to create an customized deployment, just create an kustomize overlay (https://kubectl.docs.kubernetes.io/references/kustomize/glossary/#overlay) with your adjusted settings under the folder
+[overlays](overlays).
 Then you can deploy it like the following example:
 ```
 kustomize build base/overlays/example | kubectl apply -f -
 ```
-The files under `overlays` would not be commited into git.
+The files under [overlays](overlays) would not be commited into git.